bleuflame/TheaterSite-Project/README.md

 # TheaterSite-Project
-Project for Advanced Java course.
+This was a project for my Advanced Java course in which our team decided to use GitHub for collaborations.

 Project Guidelines.